zoq/gym_tcp_api/README.md

     rm "~/.hex/cache.ets"
     ```

 <b>3.
-When you run a client, "what():  Connection refused." error occurs</b>
+When you run a client, if "what():  Connection refused." error occurs</b>

-  - SOL) I changed the line 17 code const std::string host = "kurg.org"; to const std::string host = "127.0.0.1"; in example.cpp and then the program is working correctly.
-This is to use your own server instance.
+  - SOL) If you use your own server instance, changed the line 17 code const std::string host = "kurg.org"; to const std::string host = "127.0.0.1"; in example.cpp and try again.
     ```
     const std::string environment = "CartPole-v0";
-    const std::string host = "127.0.0.1";
+    const std::string host = "127.0.0.1"; // Change this line
     const std::string port = "4040";
     ```